codess-aus/Code-Without-Barriers/docs/mindset.md

 # 🧠 The Mindset Shift

-Welcome to the most important ingredient in your Coding & Cupcakes journey: **your mindset**! 🍰
+Welcome to the most important ingredient in your Code without Barriers journey: **your mindset**! 🧠💡

 GitHub Copilot is a powerful tool—but like any good kitchen assistant, it works best when **you’re in charge**.
 This section is all about helping you shift from passive coding to **active learning**.